vincentbernat/network-lab/lab-l3-hyperv/README.md

 will keep the route and distribute it.
 Other systems will happily use the route even if it's invalid.

+## Route reflector setup

+Route reflectors should be carefully configured.
+Notably, if the same route reflector is used to centralize different paths, a best path selection will be done before reflecting the result and therefore, only one path will be kept.
+If both paths from H1 to the route reflector are valid but only one path from H2 to the route reflector is currently working, H2 may not receive the working path to H1.

+This could be mitigated by using the add-path feature.
+However, it's safer to ensure that all paths are correctly reflected and the easiest way is to have distinct route reflectors for each path (they can be virtual).

 ## ECMP for IPv4

 Starting from kernel 3.6 and until kernel 4.4, ECMP for IPv4 is done